Rarau/octet/README.md

 - Initially I drawed a quad for each tile, thus making one draw call for each tile which quickly degraded performance as the map increased size.

 - For the second iteration I took a different approach: A planar grid mesh is generated in runtime for each tileset defined in the tmx file.
 Then the UV coordinates for each vertex of this mesh are assigned depending on the tile.
-By doing this the program can render a map with just one draw call per tileset, however there are depth rendering issues.
+By doing this the program can render a map with just one draw call per tileset, however there are depth rendering issues as seen in the video.

 - As a future third iteration I will aim for a draw call per layer, using a multitexture shader which will take the different tilesets for that layer as parameters and this will fix the depth rendering issues while keeping the drawcall count low.